cefn/repro-constructor-error/README.md

 - pnpm
 - jest
 - typescript
-  ...fail to be able to run a simple suite which has no obvious complexity but seems to create a circular module issue.
+  ...choke on a suite with no obvious complexity but which seems to create a circular dependency.

-## A working call
+## Working code

-$ It's possible to demonstrate that there's nothing wrong with the actual code path.
-Running the following performs exactly as expected...
+There's apparently nothing wrong with the code being invoked.
+Running the [exampleThrow.ts](modules/keystore/src/exampleThrow.ts) script performs exactly as expected...

 ```
 $ npx ts-node modules/keystore/src/exampleThrow.ts
 All is well
 ```

+Running `pnpm recursive exec -- tsc --noEmit` to check all the typescript passes cleanly too.
+Successful compilation is checked as part of the `qa` task in the project.

 ## The error